 American Chocolate Lab

 American chocolate Labradors were bred to work, and are also known as field Labradors.
 The chocolate Lab has now become more established in the working community, but they are harder to find.
 There is a rumour going around that this is because brown Labradors are a bit stupid!
-But is it true?
-Or is the ‘Chocolate Labs are stupid’ claim, a scurrilous lie.
-You might also have noticed that chocolate Labs are rarely seen as seeing eye dogs.
-Let’s have a closer look at some of those Labrador characteristics, and find out where they come from.
+We’ll look at that below.

-Chocolate Lab size varies quite a bit.
-Show Labradors (English) are often more heavily built, and somewhat slower and physically less agile than their field bred counterparts.
+Show Labradors (English) are more heavily built, somewhat slower, and physically less agile than their field bred counterparts.
 Some English brown Labs may reach 80 or 90lbs without being fat or overweight.
 Whereas American chocolate Labs are often lighter.

 Chocolate Lab Temperament

 American Labs may have a more intense retrieve drive, or urge to chase and retrieve things than their show bred cousins.
 They also tend to be not only physically faster and racily built, but more ‘sensitive’ and responsive to training.